 To further support the strategy, the 2017-18 budget included an investment of $445,000 for local food and beverage initiatives.
 Specifically, the funding is aimed at helping small and medium-sized New Brunswick producers get their goods into the local market.

-- In April, the government announced it is investing to help put local food on the plates of New Brunswick’s students.
-A total of $623,000 has been allocated by the Department of Agriculture, Aquaculture and Fisheries through the Local Food and Beverages Strategy to support a co-operative established by partner groups to increase the share of New Brunswick foods being served in our province’s schools.
+- In April 2017, the government announced it is investing to help put local food on the plates of New Brunswick’s students.
+A total of $623,000 has been allocated by government through the Local Food and Beverages Strategy to support a co-operative established by partner groups to increase the share of New Brunswick foods being served in our province’s schools.
 Co-operation Agri-food NB is made up of non-profit organizations representing farmers and food service providers in public institutions.
 Its primary objective is to have more local food served in public institutions, beginning with school cafeterias.

 - The Buy New Brunswick team attends community events throughout the year, with particular emphasis in summer and the fall harvest season.
 The campaign highlights the range of products available in New Brunswick, from traditional crops to specialty produce, as well as fish, seafood, meat and wines.
 Tour coordinators will be on hand at events, sharing recipes, brochures, guides and maps to promote local products so people can get the most out of their Buy New Brunswick experience.